veliovgroup/spiderable-middleware/README.md

 SPIDERABLE_SERVICE_AUTH='APIUser:APIPass'
 ```

-alternatively if you're migrating from other pre-rendering service you can keep using existing variables, we support it for compatibility
+alternatively, when migrating from other pre-rendering service — keep using existing variables, we support the next ones for compatibility:

 ```sh
 ROOT_URL='http://example.com'